OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/08-memory-management.md

 ---

-title: Implementation Do's and Dont's Memory Management
+title: Do's and Dont's Memory Management
 layout: col-document
 tags: OWASP Developer Guide
 contributors: Shruti Kulkarni
 document: OWASP Developer Guide
-order: 608
+order: 748

 ---

 {% include breadcrumb.html %}

 ### 5.4.8 Memory Management

+Here is a collection of Do's and Don'ts when it comes to memory management, gathered from practical experiences.

 * Check that the buffer is as large as specified